slavniyteo/upgraded-octo-funicular/README.md

-might be different; for a GUI interface, you would use an "about box".
+parts of the General Public License.
+Of course, your program's commands might be different; for a GUI interface, you would use an "about box".

   You should also get your employer (if you work as a programmer) or school,